RonaldRonnie/school-management/README.txt

-Please open installation folder and follow installation procedures for
+Please open installation folder and follow installation procedures for the login details